rutgerhofste/flood_risk_analyzer_ingest/readme.md

 # Flood Risk Inundation

 This repo contains script used to convert NetCDF files to Geotiffs and ingest them in earthengine.
-The results are in imageCollection: projects/WRI-Aquaduct/floods/Y2018M08D16_RH_Floods_Inundation_EE_V01/output_V05/inundation
+The results are in earthengine imageCollection:
+`projects/WRI-Aquaduct/floods/Y2018M08D16_RH_Floods_Inundation_EE_V01/output_V05/inundation`

 Steps: